Kirill888/parallella-fpga-dummy-io/sample/README.md

 5. Load bitstream
 6. Run test app

-## Generate sample project for Vivado
+## Generate Sample Project for Vivado

 Vivado projects are complex large beasts full of opaque files, this makes it difficult to share and to version control.
 These two